hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [20:55:52](#16173969528125LtemK:gitter.im) <rseger (rseger)>:
 just glancing through that I learned something - you can force arbitrary words in your function definition. `func ['forced var]` the immediate next question is whether you can make that that 'forced word optional or not?

 I'll definitely be studying this later tonight.
 Questions coming.
-You've been warned í ½í¸‰
+You've been warned ğŸ˜‰

 [21:15:54](#16173981548167OauEJ:gitter.im) <greggirwin (Gregg Irwin)>:
 If we're gonna scare 'em off... :^) I'm guessing @rseger will focus on their active work, but now the seed is planted.